bigtreetech/BIGTREETECH_MMS/README.md

 ### Compatibility
-* Klipper: compatible between [Commits on Nov 27, 2025: stm32: f0 i2c clean nackcf interrupt on handle](https://github.com/Klipper3d/klipper/commit/938300f3c3cc25448c499a3a8ca5b47b7a6d4fa8) and the lastest version [Commits on Dec 1, 2025: ads1x1x: Interface for "QUERY_ADC" (#7132)](https://github.com/Klipper3d/klipper/commit/9c84895a09fa408b2838ce85a2540ee7d4eeb117).
+* Klipper: compatible between [Commits on Nov 27, 2025: stm32: f0 i2c clean nackcf interrupt on handle](https://github.com/Klipper3d/klipper/commit/938300f3c3cc25448c499a3a8ca5b47b7a6d4fa8) and the lastest version [Commits on Dec 24, 2025: _klipper3d: Make sure custom css file is preserved](https://github.com/Klipper3d/klipper/commit/5d24122c0439a2be020622dea161cab54ebe24be).
 The stepper scheduling uses the newly updated `motion_queuing.py` upstream of Klipper, so it is necessary to use the new version of Klipper.
-* KlipperScreen: compatible between [Commits on Sep 12, 2025: refactor: less logging when on battery](https://github.com/KlipperScreen/KlipperScreen/commit/b3115f9b9b329642d4dbf0ad225ab065ea3eda80) and the lastest version [Commits on Nov 29, 2025: fix: handle invalid UTF-8 characters in WiFi SSID (#1621)](https://github.com/KlipperScreen/KlipperScreen/commit/61f7afd1e21f7b022e7a6bfb29992d3c396a5c50).
+* KlipperScreen: compatible between [Commits on Sep 12, 2025: refactor: less logging when on battery](https://github.com/KlipperScreen/KlipperScreen/commit/b3115f9b9b329642d4dbf0ad225ab065ea3eda80) and the lastest version [Commits on Dec 27, 2025: Fix: vertical mode not updating properly on screen size change (#1631)](https://github.com/KlipperScreen/KlipperScreen/commit/0747a7a150a592be2b555d86b1f1aef6632cfec9).
 In theory, earlier KlipperScreen also supports it, but it has not been actually tested yet.
 * Python: Only supports Klipper for Python 3 environment.

 ### Installation